 While a wedding cake may serve as the main feature of a dessert table, the addition of other treats, such as cookies, brownies, cupcakes, and even candy, may decrease the amount of cake you actually need.
 Consider offering enough total dessert servings for all guests to enjoy one and a half items, whether it’s a slice of cake, a cookie, or a brownie.

 Saving the Top Tier

 It’s a tale as old as time!
 Saving the top tier of your wedding cake allows you to relive a momentous occasion on your first anniversary.
-If you plan to follow this timeless tradition, be sure to account for it when determining your wedding cake size.
+And if you plan to follow this timeless tradition, be sure to account for it when determining your wedding cake size.
 Don’t include the top tier when figuring out how much you need for a certain number of servings.
 Simply start your calculations with the next size down, often the 8-inch cake tier.

-Think about your venue size when choosing your cake size to be sure it’s proportionate.
+Think about your venue when choosing your cake size to be sure it’s proportionate.
 "For example, if the room is large with high ceilings, then a small-sized wedding cake might look a little lost and out of place," says Pickering.
 "Fake 'dummy' tiers can be combined with real tiers to add height and grandeur."

 Decorations and Aesthetic

 If you’re obsessed with a certain style of cake or method of decorating, you may need a larger cake size to pull off the look.
 "If the couple only requires a small-sized cake, then it might look out of proportion with lots of sugar decoration," offers Pickering.
 If it seems like the cake may look strange in proportion to any intricate decorations, increasing the size may help to balance out the details.